-(3) Except as provided in division (E) of this section, hold hearings when there is a dispute between the department or its designee and a person or government entity concerning actions the department or its designee takes regarding a decision not to certify the person or government entity under division (A)(1) of this section or a disciplinary action under divisions (A)(2)(e) to (h) of this section.
+(3) Except as provided in division (E) of this section, hold hearings when there is a dispute between the department or its designee and a provider concerning actions the department or its designee takes regarding a decision not to certify the provider under division (A)(1) of this section or a disciplinary action under divisions (A)(2)(e) to (h) of this section.

 (B) The director of aging shall adopt rules in accordance with Chapter 119. of the Revised Code establishing certification requirements and standards for determining which type of disciplinary action to take under division (A)(2) of this section in individual situations.
 The rules shall establish procedures for all of the following:

-(2) Evaluating the services provided by the agencies to ensure that the services are provided in a quality manner advantageous to the individual receiving the services;
+(2) Evaluating the services provided by the providers to ensure that the services are provided in a quality manner advantageous to the individual receiving the services;

 (3) In a manner consistent with section 173.381 of the Revised Code, determining when to take disciplinary action under division (A)(2) of this section and which disciplinary action to take;

 (4) Determining what constitutes another sanction for purposes of division (A)(2)(h) of this section.